bhoward/CSC424/labs/Scala.md

 The essence of the object-oriented paradigm is that each object has code associated with it, so that the object "knows" how to perform various operations on its data.
 Two objects might respond to the same set of requests (*i.e.*, have the same interface), but they might perform their jobs in radically different ways.
 Continuing the shape example, circles and squares both have `draw` methods, but they produce different shapes on the screen.
 One advantage of this is that it is easy to introduce new varieties of objects (*e.g.*, triangles) without modifying existing code.
 As a result, good OO style avoids code which is conditional on what kind of object one has -- a program that depended on shapes being either squares or circles would break if you introduced triangles.

 In fact, some people advocate OO programming without using `if` statements at all!
 Indeed, the Smalltalk language doesn't *have* an `if` statement.
 It does have `true` and `false` values, however.
 These values are objects, just like everything else in Smalltalk, and they support several methods (in Smalltalk terms, they "respond to messages") including `ifTrue:ifFalse:`, which takes two arguments and evaluates the corresponding one depending on whether the object is `true` or `false`.
-Here is equivalent code in Scala:
+Here is equivalent code in Scala (the `&&` operator will be used below):
 <script src="http://gist.github.com/400128.js?file=gistfile1.txt">
 </script>
 We will learn more about the parameter type `=> T` later; the effect here is that `ifThenElse` takes a pair of unevaluated chunks of code (each of which would produce a result of type `T`), and only evaluates the one corresponding to the object's truth value.
+When using this code, note that the interdependence between the `Bool` trait and the `False` object require that this file be compiled by `scalac`; it will not work directly in the REPL.

 Here is an example of using this:
 {% highlight scala %}
 def test(b: Bool) {
   b.ifThenElse(println("it's true"), println("it's false"))